RoyMagnussen/Yummy-Recipe-Blog/README.md

 The `sign up complete` page notifies the user that their account creation has been successful and that an email has been sent to the their email to confirm that it has.

 The page also has a button to the `login` page where they are able to log in after they recieve the email.

+#### 4. Login Page

+The `login` page allows the user to easily log in by them providing their username and password.

+After they log in, the user is then redirected to the `home` page.

 ### Features Left to Implement
 - Another feature idea